Rajat-Chaudhari/Rajat-Chaudhari/README.md

 - 🌱 I’m currently diving deep into GenAI concepts, fundamentals, architectures and implmentation
 - 💞️ I’m looking to collaborate on learning new things and helping as many people as I can
 - 📫 How to reach? message me here - https://www.linkedin.com/in/rajat-chaudhari-de/
-- 😄 Pronouns: if you are really into pronouns I go with - Your Highness / Dear Lord/ Daddy 😄 or just the normal ones would do
+- 😄 Pronouns: if you are really into pronouns I go with - Your Highness / Dear Lord 😄 or just the normal ones would do
 - ⚡ Fun fact: lets connect and find out 😄

 <!---